-Similar to being too stiff, throwing full-blown haymakers not only are slow and soft punches, but they leave you open to getting countered very easily.
+Like being too stiff, throwing full-blown haymakers not only are slow and soft punches but leave you open to getting countered very easily.

-Extending too far by throwing your body weight forward is only going to throw you off balance, not help you punch harder.
-You should be able to throw with power and return to your boxing stance immediately, or another punch.
+Extending too far by throwing your body weight forward will only throw you off balance, not help you punch harder.
+You should be able to throw with power and return to your boxing stance immediately or after another punch.
 This is known as "sitting on your punch."

 Poor Distance Control

 You need to know your range.
-Making contact with an opponent only halfway through the punch reduces punching impact force because force isn’t able to be transferred effectively to the target.
+Making contact with an opponent only halfway through the punch reduces punching impact force because you cannot transfer force effectively to the target.

 Proper Technique To Punch Hard

-If you are not wearing gloves, making contact with your ring or pinky finger knuckles is likely to cause them to break.
+If you are not wearing gloves, making contact with your ring or pinky finger knuckles will likely cause them to break.
 Exhale sharply when you punch to take advantage of the 'energy shout.'

 The jump squat is an epic exercise for blasting knockout power.
-It can be loaded in many ways to target certain parts of the force-velocity spectrum.
+You can load it many ways to target specific parts of the force-velocity spectrum.
 For example, loading >80% body weight targets the quality of strength speed.

-<10% body weight targets the quality of speed-strength while training at loads between 30-45% 1RM squat targets the load that maximizes power output.
+<10% body weight targets speed-strength quality, while training at loads between 30-45% 1RM squat targets the load that maximizes power output.

 Band Assisted Jump

-For pure strength development of the legs, you can’t go past the squat.
+You can't go past the squat for pure strength development of the legs.
 Front squat, back squat, split squat, doesn't matter.
 As long as you can load it relatively heavy, you will build stronger legs that can carry over to punching power.

 My favorite trunk exercise for boxers.
 Do you want to improve your ability to rotate hard and fast with your trunk and hips?
 You need to perform the Landmine Rotation.
 Make sure you turn your hip and pivot your feet.
 Don’t stand like a stiff statue which you will often see in other videos.

-Those who are less informed will tell you the bench press just makes you slow.
-Sure, if all you did was bench press heavy and never do anything at speed.
-But we know that the speed at which you move the barbell while benching is highly correlated with punching power.
-So it would be silly to not use this exercise in your quest for knockout power.
+Those who are less informed will tell you the bench press makes you slow.
+Sure, if all you did was bench press heavy and never did anything at speed.
+But we know that the speed you move the barbell while benching is highly correlated with punching power.
+So it would be silly not to use this exercise in your quest for knockout power.

 Medicine Ball Punch Throw